 Tuition Payment/Financial Aid

 Information regarding tuition and financial aid information may be found on the website .
-Once you are registered for spring classes, a tuition billing notice will be e-mailed to your USF email address for the Spring 2020 semester in early December.
+Once you are registered for spring classes, a tuition billing notice will be e-mailed to your USF email address for the Fall 2023 semester in early July.
 Please consult the Student Accounts Office for payment deadlines and to pay your bills online.

-Law students must be registered in the minimum number of units as mandated by federal guidelines in order to have their financial aid funds disburse to the university on the earliest scheduled disbursement date (January 2, 2020 for the spring semester).
-Failure to register for the appropriate number of units will result in a delay in receiving your financial aid.
+Law students must be registered in the minimum number of units as mandated by federal guidelines in order to have their financial aid funds disburse to the university on the earliest scheduled disbursement date (TBD for the fall semester).
+Failure to register for the appropriate number of units may result in a delay in receiving your financial aid.
 Financial aid will disburse as soon as the required number of units are added during the law school's Add/Drop period for each semester.
 Classes in which law students are "wait listed" do not count toward the unit requirement for financial aid disbursement.

-IMPORTANT: Please note that you must pay your Spring 2020 semester tuition bill with authorized financial aid, personal funds, or a combination of both or enroll in the payment plan by the January 2, 2020 tuition payment deadline.
-Failure to reconcile your tuition bill will result in the cancellation of your spring class registration by the USF Student Accounts Office and a registration hold will be placed on your student record.
-If your spring classes are cancelled for non-payment, you will not be allowed to re-register until your tuition bill has been reconciled.
+IMPORTANT: Please note that you must pay your Fall 2023 semester tuition bill with authorized financial aid, personal funds, or a combination of both or enroll in the payment plan by the August 1, 2023 tuition payment deadline.
+Failure to reconcile your tuition bill will result in the cancellation of your semester class registration by the USF Student Accounts Office and a registration hold will be placed on your student record.
+If your classes are cancelled for non-payment, you will not be allowed to re-register until your tuition bill has been reconciled.

 Please note that students who have an outstanding tuition balance due will have a registration hold placed on their student record and will not be allowed to register for classes until their previous tuition bill has been reconciled and the registration hold lifted by the USF Student Accounts Office.
 Failure to register for the semester during appointment times will likely result in a delay in receiving your financial aid.

-Students who have been approved by the Associate Dean to visit at another law school for the Spring 2020 semester should contact the Law Financial Aid Office for financial aid counseling.
+Students who have been approved by the Associate Dean to visit at another law school for the semester should contact the Law Financial Aid Office for financial aid counseling.

 Course offerings, examination dates, and class schedules, including meeting times and locations are subject to change without notice.
 Students are advised to check the Course Schedule and the Exam Schedule for the most up-to-date information.